cemenenkoff/norbit/docs/README-no-toc.md

   <img src="images/readme/banner.png", width="800"/>
 </p>

-# Solving the [N-Body Problem](https://en.wikipedia.org/wiki/N-body_problem) with Numerical Simulations
+# Solving the [N-Body Problem](https://en.wikipedia.org/wiki/N-body_problem) with Numerical Simulation

 Conduct gravitational N-body simulations with Norbit, a numerical solution to the [N-body problem](https://en.wikipedia.org/wiki/N-body_problem).
 Norbit enables you to set up an orbital system with any number of bodies and observe how the system evolves over time.